psi-rking/optking/docs/source/molecule.rst

 Opkting's molecular system, at its core, is a list of intramolecular fragments `frag.Frag` and intermolecular fragments `dimerfrag.DimerFrag`.
 The fragments in turn are lists of masses, atomic numbers and coordinates (cartesian or internal) along with a numpy array for the cartesian geometry.
-NIST values for masses, and atomic numbers can be easily retrived through `qcelemental` e.g. `qcelemental.periodictable.to_Z('O')`
+NIST values for masses, and atomic numbers can be easily retrieved through `qcelemental` e.g. `qcelemental.periodictable.to_Z('O')`

 A fragment for water::